Bored-Programmers/laravel-eloquent-mappable/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in LaraGrid by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in LaravelEloquentMappable by you, shall be licensed as MIT, without any additional terms or conditions.